apache/nifi-minifi-cpp/CONFIGURE.md

 ### FlowController drain timeout

-When the flow is stopped, either because of a flow update from C2, a restart command from C2, or because MiNiFi is stopped by the operating system, MiNiFi stops all source processors (processors without incoming connections) first.
+When the flow is stopped, either because of a flow update from C2, a stop or restart command from C2, or because MiNiFi is stopped by the operating system, MiNiFi stops all source processors (processors without incoming connections) first.
 Next, it waits for all connection queues to become empty, but at most the amount of time set in the